-Figure 7.
-Edge detection comparison results on Salt & Pepper noise images that is only affected by pheromone and heuristic information.
-Figure 5 also showed that the proposed method produces results that have fewer disconnected edges than the results
+Figure 5.
+Edge detection comparison results on noise-free images that is only affected by pheromone and heuristic information.
+Figure 5 also showed that the proposed method produces results that have fewer disconnected edges than the results generated by other methods, especially for the Checkboard image.